-As for assets: see specific statement of exclusion in Section 4.4 (Regulatory and Industry Compliance - STS Statements), §(m) on page 128, confirming that the Mortgage Loans have either a fixed rate of interest or a floating rate of interest with reference to Euribor or to a rate which is based on the cost of funds and do not reference to complex formulae or derivatives.
+As for assets: see specific statement of exclusion in Section 4.4 (Regulatory and Industry Compliance - STS Statements), §(m), confirming that the Mortgage Loans have a fixed rate of interest and do not reference to complex formulae or derivatives.

-As for liabilities: see Section 1.4 (Notes) - Interest/Revenue - at page 16, outlining that interest on the Notes (other than the Class S Notes) accrues based on three-month Euribor.
+As for liabilities: see Section 1.4 (Notes) - Interest/Revenue, outlining that interest on the Class A, Class B, Class C and Class D Notes accrues based on three-month Euribor.
+On the contrary Class E and Class S Notes do not accrue any interest, and Class X Notes will pay a variable remuneration based on the excess spread.